Black Mormons: Black people in church leadership

-No member of the two highest governing bodies, the First Presidency and the Quorum of the Twelve Apostles, has to date been black.
-There have been several black members of the General Authority Quorums of the Seventy; and, as of 2013, Brazilian Helvécio Martins (a member of the Second Quorum of the Seventy from 1990 to 1995), Joseph W. Sitati (from Kenya) and Edward Dube (from Zimbabwe), both members of the First Quorum of the Seventy, have served as general authorities.
-Other black members have served as area seventies, particularly in the Third Quorum of the Seventy, which includes the church's Africa Southeast, Africa West, Europe, and Europe East areas.
+No member of the two highest governing bodies, the First Presidency and the Quorum of the Twelve Apostles, has to date been Black.
+There have been several Black members of the General Authority Quorums of the Seventy; and, as of 2013, Brazilian Helvécio Martins (a member of the Second Quorum of the Seventy from 1990 to 1995), Joseph W. Sitati (from Kenya) and Edward Dube (from Zimbabwe), both members of the First Quorum of the Seventy, have served as general authorities.
+Other Black members have served as area seventies, particularly in the Third Quorum of the Seventy, which includes the church's Africa Southeast, Africa West, Europe, and Europe East areas.
 In 2020 Ahmed Corbett, an African-American raised in West Philadelphia and resident in New Jersey for most of his life from about age 18, but recently moved to Utah, was called as a member of the Young Men General Presidency.

-Since Russell M. Nelson has become president of The Church of Jesus Christ of Latter-day Saints the rate of calling black general authorities has significantly increased.
-In his four years as president of the Church through 2021 he had called four black men as general authorities.
-These were Peter M. Johnson who became the first African-American general authority in 2019 In 2020 Thierry K. Mutombo from the DR Congo (although serving as mission president in Baltimore Maryland at the time of his call) and Adeyinka A. Ojediran of Nigeria were called as general authorities. in 2021, Afred Kyungo, also from the DR Congo, was called as a general authority.
+Since Russell M. Nelson has become president of The Church of Jesus Christ of Latter-day Saints the rate of calling Black general authorities has significantly increased.
+In his four years as president of the Church through 2021 he had called four Black men as general authorities.
+These were Peter M. Johnson who became the first African-American general authority in 2019 In 2020 Thierry K. Mutombo from the DR Congo (although serving as mission president in Baltimore Maryland at the time of his call) and Adeyinka A. Ojediran of Nigeria were called as general authorities. in 2021, Alfred Kyungo, also from the DR Congo, was called as a general authority.

 The first African member of the Relief Society general board was chosen in 2003, and she shared her testimony at the general meeting of the Relief Society in September 2003.
-In February 2014, Dorah Mkhabela, a black South African, was made a member of the Young Women General Board.
-She became the first black woman to give a prayer at the Women's Meetings of General Conference in September 2014.
+In February 2014, Dorah Mkhabela, a Black South African, was made a member of the Young Women General Board.
+She became the first Black woman to give a prayer at the Women's Meetings of General Conference in September 2014.

 In 2005 Mauss commented "As far as leadership is concerned, the role of the various minorities in Mormonism as a whole is not yet very great, but it is growing, and it is crucial in parts of the world outside the U.S." although it is unclear how up to date his views were even in that year.
 Approximately 5% of church members have African ancestry (mostly in congregations in Africa, South America, and the Caribbean).